jacques-menu/musicformats/README.md

 and a maintenance guide for developpers : https://github.com/jacques-menu/musicformats/blob/master/documentation/MusicFormatsMaintainanceGuide/MusicFormatsMaintainanceGuide.pdf

-There are eady-to-use versions of [MusicFormats] for the three main operating systems, i.e. MacOS™, Linux in its Ubuntu declination and Windows™.
+The 'releases' folder contains ready-to-be-used versions of [MusicFormats] for the three main operating systems, i.e. MacOS™, Linux in its Ubuntu declination and Windows™.
 They are in ZIP format and can be downloaded from the repository main page at https://github.com/jacques-menu/musicformats.